pstroe/chartering-new-realms-2024/chapter1.md

 The decision to adopt TEI, and specifically the ParlaMint schema, was guided by several considerations, specifically the goal of adhering to the FAIR principles.
 TEI's flexibility allows for the encoding of a diverse range of textual features, including but not limited to metadata about speakers.
 The ParlaMint schema, as a specialized extension of TEI, was designed to standardise the encoding of parliamentary data across various languages and regions {cite:p}`ogrodniczuk_2024` and allows for the encoding of a wide variety of metadata while following a strict structure to enable maximal interoperability {cite:p}`erjavec_2023`.
 In addition to the strict encoding guidelines for data and metadata provided by the ParlaMint schema, it also allows for meticulous documentation of the process to enable reusability for future research using this data.
 Overall, the ParlaMint was designed to adhere to the FAIR principles as closely as possible {cite:p}`erjavec_2023`.

 The concluded ParlaMint I project entailed the encoding of corpora containing transcriptions of the sessions of 17 European national parliaments, resulting in a collection of half a billion words {cite:p}`erjavec_2022_TEI`.
-Each corpus was prepared in two versions, one being the filly marked-up corpus with speeches in plain text, the other being identical to the first but with added linguistic annotation {cite:p}`erjavec_2023`.
+Each corpus was prepared in two versions, one being the fully marked-up corpus with speeches in plain text, the other being identical to the first but with added linguistic annotation {cite:p}`erjavec_2023`.
 Adhering to the ParlaMint schema while encoding the South African Hansard papers would allow this corpus to seamlessly integrate with the ParlaMint I project.

 A ParlaMint corpus is contained within a teiCorpus element, which includes a teiHeader for overarching metadata and multiple TEI elements, each representing a distinct component of the corpus, typically corresponding to a single day's transcripts.
 This corpus root encodes information such as the title and language of the corresponding transcripts, the number of speakers and speeches contained within them, and the time the transcriptions span.
 The corpus root file also contains information about the license the transcripts are published under and the place online where they can be downloaded.
 To manage large corpora more easily, ParlaMint uses the XInclude mechanism.
 In this setup, the main corpus file, called the corpus root, references individual files, the corpus component files.
 Thus, each day's transcripts are stored in a separate file, with the overarching structure being represented in the corpus root.
 This approach facilitates scalability and makes the corpus more easy to maintain. {cite:p}`ParlaMint_2024`

-#### Training Data
+##### Gold Standard
 The preprocessing of the transcriptions involved several steps to ensure consistency and compliance with the ParlaMint schema.
-This included turning the PDF-documents downloaded from the South African parliament's website {cite:p}`hansardSA_2020` into text files.
-The content of these txt-files was not edited at all, save for occasional spelling errors within headers and subtitles.
-These txt files were then converted into xml files following the ParlaMint schema.
+This included turning the PDF-document downloaded from the South African parliament's website {cite:p}`hansardSA_2020` into a TXT file.
+The content of this TXt file was not edited, save for occasional spelling errors within headers and subtitles.
+This TXT file was then converted to an XML file manually.

 A ParlaMint corpus is contained within a teiCorpus element, which includes a teiHeader for overarching metadata and multiple TEI elements, each representing a distinct component of the corpus, typically corresponding to a single day's transcripts.
 To manage large corpora more easily, ParlaMint uses the XInclude mechanism.
 In this setup, the main corpus file, called the corpus root, references individual files, the corpus component files.
 Thus, each day's transcripts are stored in a separate file, with the overarching structure being represented in the corpus root.
-This approach facilitates scalability and makes the corpus easier to maintain. {cite:p}`ParlaMint_2024`
+This approach facilitates scalability and makes the corpus easier to maintain {cite:p}`ParlaMint_2024`.

 Example structure of the corpus root file: